GeleArthur/Blog/src/projects/reel-it-in.md

 ![GameScreen](/reel-it-in/main-game-start.png)

-# Game design
+# Gameplay

-Our restritions for this game was that it needed to be a couch co-op game.
+Our restrictions for this game was that it needed to be a couch co-op game.
-The inspertion came from the niche minecraft mechanic where you can fish hook other players and pull them towards you.
+The inspiration came from the niche minecraft mechanic where you can hook other players with the fishing rod and pull them towards you.

-The goal for our game was to avoid a cannon that is controlled by one of the players.
+The goal for our game was to avoid snow balls fired by a cannon that is controlled by one of the players.
-We struggled with is to make it clear to the players that once a penguin has been hit that you swap locations.
-The cannon goes to the field and the field player goes to the cannon.
+When a player gets hit by the snow ball the cannon player and the field player swap places.

 ## Play testing is key

 One big lesson I learned is **PLAY TEST**, **PLAY TEST** and **PLAY TEST**.
-In the second week we already had a game working.
+In the second week we already had a working game.
 In hindsight we should have done a play test.
 If you are working on a project your mind gets fixated on one thing.
-Without extern feedback and you will never know if you made something fun.

-We worked on the game for 7 weeks the project was pretty far in already and it still didn't feel right.
-The reeling didn't feel right the goal was not clear.
-My solution was to do a playtest.
-And immediately after I found multiple issues with game design I wrote down all the problems so I could discuses it with the team.
-I told the team that we need to do a big change.
-Which is never fun as you are throwing work away.
-Check out the [dev log week 7](https://gelearthur.itch.io/reelitin/devlog/934265/devlog-7-quite-the-turn).
-But luckily the game start to become fun.
+Without external feedback we didn't realize that the game wasn't fun enough.
+After we worked on the game for 7 weeks the project was already past prototyping but it still didn't feel right.
+The reeling was clunky and the goal was not clear.

+Our solution was to do a play test.
+We found multiple issues with game design.
+We wrote down all the problems so we could discuss it with the team.
+I convinced the team that we needed to do a big change.
+This is never fun as you are throwing away work.
+Check out the [dev log week 7 quite the turn](https://gelearthur.itch.io/reelitin/devlog/934265/devlog-7-quite-the-turn).
+After some more play testing we got the fun factor in the game.
-- Talk about the game design
-- How we pivited the other way
-- What I will do differently next time
-- Unity and perforce